 Once you've opened up the conversation, there are many practical ways you can help someone with a gambling problem.
 Together you can talk about what might work and put actions in place.

-Work with the person to agree on acceptable behaviours such as talking to a professional and/or staying within agreed spending limits.
-Be clear about what you are willing to do to help the person, and what behaviours you will tolerate, although these boundaries can be revisited over time.
+Work with the person and agree on acceptable behaviours.
+Such as talking to a professional and/or staying within agreed spending limits.
+Be clear about what you are willing to do to help the person, and what behaviours you will tolerate.
+You can revisit these boundaries over time.

 To begin with, you could: